The value of a great portrait or head shot far exceeds the cost-

 Expanding photography skills.

 Marc Levoy is a scientist, architect and digital photographer who is also a Professor Emeritus at the Stanford University Computer Science Department.
 Mr. Levoy has graciously shared his Lectures on Digital Photography from Stanford University and they are available for anyone to view on YouTube.
 Anyone who is interested in digital photography should take a look.
-I have studied all eighteen hour and fifteen minute lectures and I can attest to their accuracy and in-depth presentation of the scientific and pictorial history of photography.
+I have studied all eighteen of the hour-and-fifteen minute lectures and I can attest to their accuracy and in-depth presentation of the scientific and pictorial history of photography.
 If you have an interest in photography you may want to check these out.
 The ‘students’ in this lecture series are all advanced engineering, physics and mathematics students so sometimes the equations can bend a “Beautiful Mind”…

 No worries if your math skills are not PhD level or a little rusty, these is plenty of fascinating content available to photographers at all levels and Mr. Levoy does a ‘Cadillac’ job of making these lectures move along and inspire.